CryPTSys/ContCarSim/README.md

 # carousel_simulator
 The simulator is contained in the "simulator" folder.

-The simulator manual is: UserManual.pdf
+The simulator manual is: UserManual.pdf.
 The manual also includes a sample case study.